 Treatment and Pesticides

 To help control mosquito populations, the Standing Water Initiative uses an Integrated Pest Management (IPM) approach which includes surveillance, source reduction and larviciding.
 Mosquitoes can be prevented by eliminating standing water (source reduction) or by treating aquatic sites with environmentally friendly larvicides (insecticides designed to kill mosquito larvae).
-Larviciding is the process of controlling mosquitoes when they are in the larval stage.
-If standing water cannot be eliminated, controlling mosquitoes when they are in the water is an effective approach because the mosquito is somewhat isolated and known breeding sites can be recorded and routinely monitored.
+Larviciding is the process of controlling mosquitoes when they are in the water as larvae.
+We do not currently conduct adulticide operations.

 There are a number of different products available for mosquito larval control and often times, one product will be better suited for a particular mosquito breeding site than another product.
 Listed below are the common larvicides (active ingredients) we use:

 Bti – Bacillus thuringiensis israelensis (Bti) is a naturally occurring soil bacterium.
 Susceptible mosquito larvae species eat the Bti product and the toxin disrupts the gut in the mosquito.
 Larvae become sluggish and die within 24 hours.

 B-sphaericus – Bacillus sphaericus is a naturally occurring soil bacterium very similar to Bti.
 Mosquito larvae of susceptible species ingest a lethal dose of B. sphaericus crystals and spores.
 Toxins are released in the larva’s gut, paralyzing and damaging the digestive system.
 The larvae become sluggish and die within 48 hours

 Spinosad – Spinosad is also a naturally occurring soil microorganism.
 It is ingested by the susceptible mosquito larvae species, resulting in rapid excitation of the insect nervous system.